All Episodes

 That wouldn't be a surprise if that's the case.

-But I mean clearly there's a there's uh an attitude about Islam.
+But clearly, there's an attitude about Islam.

-It's not it's not just this administration.
+It's not just this administration.

 What did we do to make them hate us?

-This is safety for the Chiefs, intercepts a pass from Brady, scores a touchdown, a 15-yard penalty on sportsman-like conduct for praying in the end zone.
+Intercepts a pass from Brady, scores a touchdown, a 15-yard penalty on sportsmanlike conduct for praying in the end zone.

-15 yards, and the NFL was out of the gate today.
+And the NFL was out of the gate today.

 So, whoa, whoa, that shouldn't have happened.

-There was should have been any penalty whatsoever.
+There should have been any penalty whatsoever.

 We don't have any penalty for those kinds of displays.

-Uh and and even the blogs that I look at, the sports blogs, make mention, they don't just say Chiefs player Hussein should not have been penalized.
+And even the blogs that I look at, the sports blogs, make mention, they don't just say Chiefs player Hussein should not have been penalized.

 Be right back.

-The report that three of the five Taliban swapped for Bo Bergdahl or fighting for ISIS comes from a website called Politicalfears.com that ran a post on September 15th a couple of weeks ago.
+The report that three of the five Talibans swapped for Bo Bergdahl or fighting for ISIS comes from a website called PoliticalFears.com.

-The headline was three of five detainees swapped are now ISIS leaders.
+The headline was, three of five detainees swapped are now ISIS leaders.

-But there's some fact checkers out there at PolitiFact who say the report is untrue, that all the detainees are still in Qatar.
+But there's some fact-checkers out there at PolitiFact who say the report is untrue, that all the detainees are still in Qatar, Qatar for you traditionalists.

-So they're they're unconfirmed reports, and I just I just wanted to make that clear.
+And I just wanted to make that clear.

-The government accountability institute report also included a breakdown of Obama's presidential daily brief attendance record between terms.
+The Government Accountability Institute report also included a breakdown of Obama's presidential daily brief attendance record between terms.

-I just want to remind you an Obama national security advisor or staffer said it's pretty well known the president hasn't taken in-person intelligence briefings with any regularity since the early days of 2009.
+I just want to remind you, an Obama National Security Advisor or staffer said it's pretty well known the president hasn't taken in-person intelligence briefings with any regularity since the early days of 2009.

 He gets them in writing.

-President Abrief is also in writing every day, and that's how he takes it.
+Presidential brief is also in writing every day, and that's how he takes it.

 He does not get personally briefed.

-First person practically every day that Carter met for all the good it did him, but nevertheless he did.
+First person practically every day that Carter met, for all the good it did him, but nevertheless he did.

-And it was pretty much true of Reagan, and it's been true pretty much every I don't know about Clinton, but it's, you know, what's happening in the world as the president starts the day is a pretty relevant thing, and it's generally one of the first items of the busy presidential days.
+And it was pretty much true of Reagan, and it's been true pretty much every, I don't know about Clinton, but it's, you know, what's happening in the world as the president starts the day is a pretty relevant thing, and it's generally one of the first items of the busy presidential days.

 But only 42% of these briefings have been delivered in person.